-When deciding which type of life insurance best meets your needs, you may be tempted to research what financial experts have to say on the subject.
+When deciding which type of life insurance is right for you, consult with financial experts.
 Dave Ramsey, well-known for his radio show, best-selling books on financial management, and his “Financial Peace” money management classes, has a lot to say on the subject of life insurance.

 Dave Ramsey says that term life insurance, when purchased in the right amounts, can be a valuable way to replace income if you need to protect your kids and/or partner from the financial devastation that often follows an unexpected death.